-Editorial clients include: Vogue, Rolling Stone, Vanity Fair, Vibe, The FADER, Glamour, Elle, GQ, Surface, SPIN, Village Voice, Planet, URB, OUT Magazine, The Source, Vice, Nerve, Metropop, Oyster, Smithsonian, Icon, Dezeen, Zink, XXL, New York Magazine, WIRED, Mass Appeal, The Guardian, ELLE Magazine, and The Times Magazine.
+Editorial clients include: Vogue, Rolling Stone, Vanity Fair, Vibe, The FADER, Glamour, Elle, GQ, Surface, SPIN, Village Voice, Planet, URB, OUT Magazine, The Source, Vice, Nerve, Metropop, Oyster, Smithsonian, Icon, Dezeen, Zink, XXL, New York Magazine, WIRED, Mass Appeal, The Guardian, ELLE Magazine, The Times Magazine.

 Advertising clients include: Dolby, Converse, Nike, Microsoft, Charles & Colvard, HarperCollins, Eli Lilly, Ad Council, David Yurman, Interscope Records, Mulholland Books, HBO.
 Agencies include: Saatchi & Saatchi, BBDO, Grey Worldwide, VSA, Brand New School, Mother New York.

 Gallery and museum exhibitions include: MASS MoCA, Prospect Biennial, SixSpace Gallery, Envoy Gallery, Larissa Goldston Gallery, Lyons Wier Gallery, Grimmuseum Berlin, Krause Gallery, Darkroom Gallery, Leonard & Bina Ellen Art Gallery.
-My work has been written about in publications including: Vanity Fair, Tokion, Dazed & Confused, Vice, Picture Magazine, Rolling Stone, The Wall Street Journal, Nowness, Live FAST Magazine, Eyemazing, Juxtapoz, Interview Magazine, Whitehot, The Daily Beast, The Huffington Post, Creativity Now, The Great Discontent, Salon.com, Paper Magazine, Lui Magazine.
+My work has been written about in publications including: Vanity Fair, Tokion, Dazed & Confused, Vice, Picture Magazine, Rolling Stone, Richardson Magazine, The Wall Street Journal, Nowness, Live FAST Magazine, Eyemazing, Juxtapoz, Interview Magazine, Whitehot, The Daily Beast, The Huffington Post, Creativity Now, The Great Discontent, Salon.com, Paper Magazine, Lui Magazine.

 "In Operation Eden, documentary landscapes juxtapose with carefully composed portraits of survivors.
 The images bring to mind Alec Soth’s well-regarded series "Sleeping by the Mississippi", as well as Richard Avedon’s most intimate black-and-white portraits.
 The blog format, relatively underused by photographers at this level, has allowed thousands of people to visually follow the aftermath of Katrina as the months have passed, and to contribute funds to relief efforts." -Rolling Stone Magazine